 Change of supplier

-We understand that sometimes suppliers to your project have to change.
-The different types of changes and what you need to do are listed below;
+We understand that sometimes suppliers to your project have to change:

-if you want to change supplier and they have not previously quoted even if the costs will remain the same you will need to tell the MMO on an amendment request form and get it approved before the change is made.
+- if you need to change to a different supplier and they have not previously quoted even if the costs will remain the same you will need to obtain a new quote and submit a change request form to MMO and get it approved before undertaking any work.

-A rationale for all requested changes should be included in your amendment request.
+- a rationale for all requested changes should be included in your Notification of change request.